Intensive Self Care With Cancer - 038

 Pure Encapsulations O.N.E Multivitamin one daily.

-LiveWise Vitamin D3 1000 IU +K2 10 drops daily.
-Another Vitamin D study.
-This is the dose I take during the winter, and I regularly check my vitamin D blood levels, aiming for a range of 50 - 70 ng/mL.
+LiveWise Vitamin D3 1000 IU +K2 10 drops daily as there is evidence that Vitamin D reduces cancer mortality in this Vitamin D study.
+This is the dose I take during the winter, and I regularly check my vitamin D blood levels, aiming for a range of 60 - 80 ng/mL based on a study of prostate cancer patients.

 Anticancer: